Privacy Breach Notice Update, 4/6/2023.

 In the past, the recognized “gold standard” for detecting atherosclerotic plaque was the use of invasive coronary angiography (cardiac catheterization).
 Now, advances in computed tomography (CT) scan technology allow us to use this noninvasive tool in the detection of coronary artery disease.

-As leaders in the detection and treatment of cardiovascular diseases, the Nebraska Heart Institute has opened a dedicated center for cardiovascular CT imaging, located on the campus of the Nebraska Heart Hospital.
+As leaders in the detection and treatment of cardiovascular diseases, the CHI Health Clinic Heart Institute has opened a dedicated center for cardiovascular CT imaging, located on the campus of the Heart Institute.

 The patient will be lying on a table, which will move the patient slowly through the opening of the CT unit.
 A contrast medium administered through a small IV line will be used to highlight the blood vessels.
 The technologist will periodically ask the patient to briefly hold their breath.
 During this process, the CT scanner will take extremely detailed cross-sectional images which are used to generate the pictures from which the physicians make their diagnosis.
 Patients can expect the scanning process to take 10 to 15 minutes.